-National policy statements are instruments issued under section 52(2) of the Resource Management Act 1991 and state objectives and policies for matters of national significance.
+National policy statements are instruments issued under section 52(2) of the Resource Management Act 1991.
+They state objectives and policies for matters of national significance.
 This page lists current and proposed national policy statements.
-It also outlines how they are developed and links to information on implementation.
+It has information on their development and implementation.

 National policy statements in place

 - National Policy Statement on Urban Development Capacity

 - National Policy Statement for Freshwater Management

 - National Policy Statement for Renewable Electricity Generation

 - New Zealand Coastal Policy Statement [Department of Conservation website]

 Work has been done on a proposed National Policy Statement for Indigenous Biodiversity.